Loading organizations...

 Key people at CLINX.io.

-CLINX.io was founded by Moshe David (Founder).
+CLINX.io was founded in 2020 by Moshe David (Founder).

 Clinix (clinixmis.com) is a healthcare software company providing practice management and medical billing solutions.
 It builds customizable, scalable software that streamlines workflows, automates billing, and boosts cash flow for physician practices, billing companies, and multi-provider systems, processing over $2 billion in provider charges annually[1][3].
 The company serves U.S.-based medical practices with U.S.-based support, integrating seamlessly with EHR systems to reduce administrative burdens and enhance revenue cycle management[1][3].